 Depression can be exacerbated when it is co-existing with conditions like an anxiety disorder, substance abuse, physical problems like obesity, chronic pain, sexual problems, or social isolation.
-Depression in the elderly is another common co-occurrence.
+Depression in the elderly or those afflicted by dementia is another common co-occurrence.
 And depression is the cause of two-thirds of all suicides.

 And finally, there is the problem that so many people who have been or could be clinically diagnosed with a depressive disorder do not seek treatment - whether it is a matter of not being able to afford care or avoidance because of the stigma of being associated with a mental illness.

 Remember, you are not alone – depression can strike anyone.
 The list of sufferers throughout history is long.
 Here's a short list.

 Depending on your own situation, you can find resources and contacts for treatment from many places, including:

 - Veteran's Administration hospitals

 - Your employer's HR department

 - University hospital clinics